 What are grants, scholarships, loans, and work study?

-Grants and scholarships are gift awards funded by Saint Anselm College, the federal government, or individual state governments.
+Grants and scholarships are gift aid funded by Saint Anselm College, the federal government, or individual state governments.
 You do not need to repay a grant or scholarship.
 Be sure to apply for your state’s scholarship.

 Change of Residency Status